1992 (album)

-1992 is the ninth studio album by American rapper the Game.
-It was released on October 14, 2016, by Blood Money Entertainment and eOne Music.
+1992 is the eighth studio album by American rapper the Game.
+It was released on October 14, 2016, by Blood Money Entertainment, Fifth Amendment Entertainment, and eOne Music.
 The album features two guest appearances by R&B singer Jeremih and by Jason Derulo, as well as uncredited appearances by Osbe Chill, Lorine Chia and Sonyae Elise.

 Background

 Two months after releasing his previous double album The Documentary 2 and The Documentary 2.5 respectively, the Game took to Instagram to announce his next project entitled "1992".
 Without saying too much about the album, he did reveal the album will have no guest appearances and the project will be executive produced by Nigerian producer and frequent collaborator Bongo.
 The album's artwork was designed by Joe Cool, famed artist who is most famous for designing the cover of Snoop Dogg's famed album Doggystyle, along with Justin Roach.